github/docs/content/issues/planning-and-tracking-with-projects/automating-your-project/using-the-api-to-manage-projects.md

 Use mutations to update projects.
 For more information, see "[AUTOTITLE](/graphql/guides/forming-calls-with-graphql#about-mutations)."

-{% note %}
+> [!NOTE]

-**Note:** You cannot add and update an item in the same call.
+> You cannot add and update an item in the same call.
 You must use `addProjectV2ItemById` to add the item and then use `updateProjectV2ItemFieldValue` to update the item.

-{% endnote %}

 ### Adding an item to a project